el3um4s/strani-anelli-blog/_posts/2021/2021-11-14-hypothesis-how-to-document-svelte-components-english/2021-11-14-hypothesis-how-to-document-svelte-components-english.md

 <script src="https://gist.github.com/el3um4s/e830fcf2f1b0abc4a6f30c73c13ae979.js"></script>

-Getting the default value of the variables is a little more complex.
+Getting the default value of the variables is more complex.
 I can't use a regex expression, there are too many possible ambiguous cases.
 I can use a trick thanks to a choice I made at the beginning, when I saved each let variable as an element of an array.
 In this way I can consider as default value everything that appears between the equal symbol (`=`) and the last character of the string (which should be the semicolon `;`).

 <script src="https://gist.github.com/el3um4s/30dec60df01c35c82c6d6caae48e9576.js"></script>